Lady Don: First Australian tour (1860–1862)

-Return to Australia
+Return to England and second Australian tour (1864–1866)

-In England Lady Don and her daughter lived with Sir William's family but had no income and was unable by circumstances to appear on stage, so was anxious to return to Australia where she was certain of making a living.

-She left in the ship Suffolk, which arrived in Melbourne on 25 May 1864.
-Her first appearance was on 6 August 1864, at the Haymarket, which reopened under a new lessee, Hoskins.
-She opened the season by again playing Josephine in The Child of the Regiment to tremendous applause.
-Seemingly having forgotten his previous antipathy, Howson's troupe supplied support.

-She went on to play Sydney January–March 1865, from which time she was managed by Henry D. Wilton, and her performances were supported by the Howson Family Troupe: Frank, Emma and Clelia.
-She played Brisbane March–April, Tasmania April–May, Adelaide June–August and Melbourne September–November.
-They played Sydney December 1865–January 1866, then across the Tasman Sea to New Zealand February–May 1866.
+In England Lady Don and her daughter lived with Sir William's family but had no income and was unable by circumstances to appear on stage, so she was anxious to return to Australia where she was certain of making a living.
+She sailed on the Suffolk, reaching Melbourne on 25 May 1864 and made her first appearance on 6 August 1864, at the Haymarket, reopening the theatre under a new lessee, Hoskins, again as Josephine in The Child of the Regiment to tremendous applause.
+She played in Sydney from January to March 1865, by which time she was managed by Henry D. Wilton, and her performances were supported by the Howson Family Troupe (Frank, Emma and Clelia).
+She went on to play Brisbane (March–April), Tasmania (April–May), Adelaide (June–August) and Melbourne (September–November).
+They played Sydney from December 1865 to January 1866, then crossed the Tasman Sea to New Zealand from February to May 1866.

-America
+United States (1866–1868)

-She arrived in California in July 1866, and toured America, at first on the same bill as the Howson Family Troupe, but a dispute arose, details as yet not found, and Frank Howson, sen. (1818–1869) vowed he would never share a stage with her again.
+She arrived in California in July 1866, and toured America, at first sharing the bill with the Howson Family Troupe, until adispute arose, details as yet not found, and Frank Howson sen. (1818–1869) vowed he would never share a stage with her again.

 Her last American engagement was at the Howard Athenaeum, Boston, in March 1868.